Jrmy-rbr/Jrmy-rbr.github.io/_posts/2014-09-12-third-post.md

 In these two example, we see that all capital letter have been set to lower case fonts, ponctuation has been separated from words, contraction (eg. can't, shouldn't...) are expanded (cannot, should not...), the '@' symbol and the '#' symbol are also separated from words.
-Moreover, our modification should include some common typo correction, split some word glued together (eg 'autoaccidents' -> 'auto accidents').
+Moreover, our modification should include some common typo corrections, split some word glued together (eg 'autoaccidents' -> 'auto accidents'), etc.

 But how do we know, what tranformation to make, which typos to correct, and which "glued words" to split?